nsidc/qgreenland/doc/GLOSSARY.md

 ## Pipeline

 A chain of steps to build a QGIS Layer.
-Pipeline contributors generally create these using YAML (TODO: Link to YAML "About" page) to define steps as GDAL/OGR commands.

 ## Step

 A unit of work for transforming a layer.
-Can be a Python method, a Linux shell command (e.g. `gdal` or `ogr2ogr`), or even a templated collection of other steps.
+Must be a Linux shell command (e.g.
+`gdalwarp` or `ogr2ogr`).